 With plural countable nouns:

-- No: I don't have some dog biscuits for my dog.
+- No: We don't have some biscuits for the dog.

-- Yes: I don't have any dog biscuits for my dog.
+- Yes: We don't have any biscuits for the dog.

-- The bird hasn't got any eggs in its nest.
+- The bird’s nest hasn't got any eggs in it.

 - No, there aren't any cockroaches in my kitchen.